xcart/xcart-docs/_pages/kb_en/modules/x-payments_subscriptions/setting_up_a_subscription.md

 published: true
 order: 150
 ---

-Once you activate the module X-Payments subscriptions, it becomes possible to set up a subscription for any product in your store.
+Once you activate the addon X-Payments subscriptions, it becomes possible to set up a subscription for any product in your store.
 For this purpose, you can use an existing product or create a new product.

 1. Start by creating a regular product as described in {% link "Adding products" ref_fhzzxDTy %}.
     Do not worry about setting the product price just yet - the product is going to be a subscription, so the regular _Price_ field for it will be ignored.